 U.S. Interagency Council on Homelessness: The USICH is an independent agency within the federal executive branch dedicated to achieving the goals outlined in the first federal strategic plan to prevent and end homelessness, “Opening Doors.”
 The Initiative convened a summit with the USICH, supported by HUD, which brought together stakeholders from around the country, including local officials, law enforcement, business representatives, and advocates to discuss constructive alternatives to the criminalization of homelessness, including alternative justice system strategies.
 A related report, “Searching Out Solutions: Constructive Alternatives to Criminalization,” further exploring themes raised at the summit was published in May 2012.
 The Initiative led the Justice Department’s efforts in producing a guide, “Reducing Homeless Populations’ Involvement in the Criminal Justice System,” intended to generate greater awareness in the field among law enforcement, courts, prosecutors, defenders, state and local legislators, advocates, social service providers, and the homeless about U.S. Department of Justice resources available to serve homeless people, and those at risk of homelessness, who are involved in the criminal justice system.

-International Delegations: As the primary office in the U.S. Government charged with strengthening and improving criminal and civil legal aid, the Initiative has met with officials, government representatives, and members of civil society from Afghanistan, Australia, Bulgaria, Canada, China, Finland, Hungary, Nepal, the Netherlands, Sweden, the United Kingdom, and the West Bank on these issues.
+International Delegations: As the primary office in the U.S. Government charged with strengthening and improving criminal and civil legal aid, the Initiative has met with officials, government representatives, and members of civil society from Afghanistan, Australia, Bulgaria, Canada, China, Finland, Hungary, Nepal, the Netherlands, Sweden, Thailand, the United Kingdom, and the West Bank on these issues.

 For More Information

 To be added to the Access to Justice Initiative's quarterly e-newsletter mailing list, and to receive updates about funding, grants, ATJ publications and other related news please visit our email updates page by clicking here.